rtvaliyev/tc_pv/README.md

 # selena
 Use this project in virtual environment of python(recommended).</br> Simple website for checking and managing speed of ports dslams(or switches) using telnet automatically.</br>
-Scenarry of site is redirecting local user accounts(username and password) to dedicated(other) sites and scrape web infos as needed as and assign in the scripts that are.</br>
+Scenary of site is redirecting local user accounts(username and password) to dedicated(other) sites and scrape web infos as needed as and assign in the scripts that are.</br>
-In admin page you can create 'Texnik' and 'Operator' group to separate scennaries.</br>
+In admin page you can create 'Texnik' and 'Operator' group to separate scenaries.</br>
 DSLAMs:</br>
 -Huawei MA5303</br>
 -Huawei MA5603</br>